-- how decisions affecting the venture will be made ; and
+- How decisions affecting the venture will be made

-- what happens if the relationship breaks down or one party doesn’t want to be involved anymore.
+- What happens if the relationship breaks down, or when one of the parties no longer wants to be involved

-One of the key areas in any joint venture arrangement is to ensure that one party is not able to railroad the other and equally that one party is not able to be obstructive, or not pull its weight, if its management decides not to focus on the joint venture anymore.
+One of the key priorities of any joint venture arrangement is to ensure that one party is not able to railroad the other, and equally that none of the partners are able to become obstructive or uncooperative if their management decides not to focus on the joint venture any more.

-Our team is able to pull on its vast experience to provide mechanisms and good governance processes to ensure that each party is protected without leaving clunky and overbearing meetings and management by committee.
+JMW’s team is able to draw from its vast experience to provide mechanisms and good governance processes to ensure that each party is protected, without the need for onerous meetings and management by committee.

 How Do Joint Ventures and Partnership Arrangements Work?